-Jicama: 7 Health and Nutrition Benefits of This Root Vegetable
+Jicama: 6 Health Benefits of This Nutrient-Rich Root Vegetable

 by John Staughton (BASc, BFA) last updated - Medically reviewed by Vanessa Voltolina (MS, RD)

-Jicama is a nutrient-rich root vegetable that can offer many health benefits that may include its ability to help you manage weight, optimize digestion, strengthen the immune system, increase energy levels, manage diabetes, build strong bones and anticancer potential.
-Jicama may also help increase circulation, lower blood pressure levels, and boost brain function.
+Jicama (Pachyrhizus erosus) is a nutrient-rich root vegetable that can offer many health benefits including its ability to help you manage weight, optimize digestion, strengthen the immune system, and build strong bones.
+Jicama may also help increase circulation, lower blood pressure levels, and manage blood sugar levels.

 What is Jicama?